manutdmohit/Send-Email/README.md

 Backend to send email Using  Nodemailer and Send Grid.

 - Create a .env file in the root:
+- To get email,password,host name, port number from Etheral.
+Go to https://ethereal.email/ and click Create Etheral Account
 - For nodemailer create variables as shown below:
   ```
    HOST_NAME:YOUR ETHERAL USERNAME